Client:

 {↑} Verre Églomisé byUMBERTO.

-{↑}{↓} Sense of place: commissioned landscape photography of Marsden Moor, a special place for Robert.
+{↑}{↓} Sense of place: commissioned landscape photography of Marsden Moor, a location of particular significance to Robert.

 {↑} Mobile website.